pmorelli92/bunnify/README.md

 </div>

 Bunnify is a library for publishing and consuming events for AMQP.

-It presents the following features:
+## Features

 **Easy setup:** Bunnify is designed to be easy to set up and use.
 Simply install the library and start publishing and consuming events.